-Lyle Stewart was born and raised near Pense, Saskatchewan, where he continues to farm and ranch with his wife Linda and son Lee.
+Lyle Stewart was born and raised near Pense, Saskatchewan, where he continues to farm with his son Lee.

-After the Saskatchewan Party formed the government in 2007, Lyle served as the Minister for Enterprise and Innovation, the chair of the Legislature’s Standing Policy Committee on the Economy, a member of the caucus' Standing Policy Committee on the Economy, and the Province’s Treasury Board.
-During 2011-2012 he also served as President to the Pacific Northwest Economic Region (PNWER).
+After the Saskatchewan Party formed the government in 2007, Lyle served as the Minister of Agriculture, Minister responsible for Saskatchewan Crop Insurance, and Minister for Enterprise and Innovation.
+He was also chair of the Legislature’s Standing Policy Committee on the Economy, a member of the caucus' Standing Policy Committee on the Economy, and the Province’s Treasury Board.
+He currently serves as Legislative Secretary to the Premier responsible for provincial economic autonomy.

-Lyle and his wife Linda have three grown children and five grandchildren.
+Lyle has three grown children, Stephanie, Alison and Lee, and five grandchildren.